 The easiest way to pay off debt quickly is to ensure that making a payment is as quick and painless as possible.
 For my debt, I set up both my student loans and my car loan as a bill that could be paid directly from my chequing account online.
 That way, when I had a few spare bucks I didn’t even think about it – I put it directly on my debt (and then I recorded it in my debt repayment spreadsheet).

 You Haven’t Tried to Reduce Your Debt

 Have you tried to get a portion of your student loans forgiven?
 What about your interest rates lowered?
 Are there any debt relief programs in your area?
 I was able to get my student loans reduced by almost $16,000 thanks to a government program available to new graduates in my province, and I’ve been able to take advantage of some terrific tax breaks for students in my province as well.
 I honestly don’t know where I’d be if I hadn’t had those excellent tax breaks available to me, so do your research and see if there’s anything you can do to reduce your debt burden.
 Every little bit helps!

 You Overestimated Your Debt Paying Abilities

 It’s January, which means there’s probably a veritable army of personal finance amateurs out there declaring that this year is the year, the year I become debt free.
-They set out with grand plans to pay off all the debt, and within a few months they’re suffering from frugal fatigue or worse – they’ve ignore saving for emergencies and end up having to turn to a company like Check ‘n Go for help.
+They set out with grand plans to pay off all the debt, and within a few months they’re suffering from frugal fatigue.
 While this isn’t the end of the world, it’s best to avoid this scenario all together by sticking to a debt repayment plan that is sustainable, and don’t neglect that emergency fund!